polmonroig/polmonroig/README.md

 ### Hi there 👋
 *I'm Pol — a Computer Engineer at Github from Barcelona.
-I love to code and I get very easily excited on any aspect regarding computers, especially AI.*
+I love to code and I get very excited about any aspect regarding computers, especially AI.*

 #